JHS Data Request

 As part of the ancillary study proposal process, you will be asked to submit a Data and Materials Distribution Agreement (DMDA) prior to obtaining data.

-To submit a request for data, you must log in to the internal site and complete a data request form (Click here).
+To submit a request for data, complete a data request form (Click here).
 All requests will generally be reviewed within two weeks of the date of submission.
 Due to the complexity to a number of data requests, please give us as much notice (i.e., preferred deadline) to when the data are needed.
 An automated response e-mail from the data request system will be sent to the e-mail address you provide when your request has been successfully submitted.
 After review, you may be contacted via telephone or email to clarify questions about or details of your request.

 This agreement protects the confidentiality and privacy of JHS participants and their families, investigators granted access to the biological materials, genetic analysis data, and clinical data collected by the JHS.
 These data and materials have been stripped of all personal identifiers.
 Failure to comply with this Distribution Agreement could result in denial of further access to JHS samples and data.
 Violation of the confidentiality requirements of this agreement is considered a breach of confidentiality and may leave requesting investigators liable to legal action on the part of JHS participants, their families, or the United States Government.